Supporting Local Efforts to Prevent Violent Extremism

 Alternate: Dr Daniel Frank

-United States of America, the Netherlands and Norway
+United States of America, the Netherlands, Norway and Germany

 Alternate: H.E.
 Mr Mamadou Henri Konate